oluwatobimeduoye1/Breaking-a-Monolithic-Application-into-Microservices-/README.md

 In this Project, you will deploy a monolithic node.js application to a Docker container, then decouple the application into microservices without any downtime.
 The node.js application hosts a simple message board with threads and messages between users.

+## Key Concepts
+### Importance of Microservices
+Traditional monolithic architectures are hard to scale.
+As an application's code base grows, it becomes complex to update and maintain.
+Introducing new features, languages, frameworks, and technologies becomes very hard, limiting innovation and new ideas.

+Within a microservices architecture, each application component runs as its service and communicates with other services via a well-defined API.
+Microservices are built around business capabilities, and each service performs a single function.
+Microservices can be written using different frameworks and programming languages, and you can deploy them independently, as a single service, or as a group of services.

+### AWS Copilot
+AWS Copilot, a user-friendly command-line interface, streamlines the entire lifecycle of containerized applications, making it easier for developers to focus on building features rather than managing infrastructure.

+### Amazon ECS (Elastic Container Service)
+Amazon ECS (Elastic Container Service) provides a scalable and fully managed container orchestration service, offering developers the flexibility to deploy and manage containers effortlessly.

+### Docker
+Docker, a widely adopted containerization platform, ensures consistency in deployment across diverse environments, promoting seamless collaboration and integration.

+### AWs Fargate
+As the foundation of this microservices architecture, AWS Fargate enters the scene to abstract away the complexities of infrastructure management.
+By providing on-demand, serverless compute for containers, Fargate empowers developers to focus solely on their applications without the burden of server provisioning or maintenance.

+The integration of AWS Copilot, Amazon ECS, Docker, and AWS Fargate forms a potent alliance, offering organizations the tools needed to successfully break down monolithic barriers, embark on a microservices journey, and unlock the full potential of cloud-native development on the AWS platform.
+This cohesive ecosystem facilitates a smoother transition and positions businesses to thrive in the ever-evolving landscape of digital innovation.